 - To protect the public from deceptive radon measurement and mitigation practices by certifying radon professionals.

 - To administrate the state mandatory radon testing program of all State licensed, regulated, owned or operated 24 hour care facilities, Public and private schools grades K through 12, and State licensed day care centers.

-The associated pages have a range of information from an overview of radon in Florida to ways of building to prevent radon entry.
+This site contains general information on radon, the certification program, health effects and ways to prevent radon entry into buildings.
 You will find a list of certified radon measurement and mitigation companies to provide you with radon related services or you may contact this office for advice on performing the services yourself.
-Finally, there are the requirements for the mandatory radon testing program and the forms used to report radon testing results.
+Finally, there are the requirements for the mandatory radon testing program and forms used to report radon testing results.